pattern

 (of people) behaving dangerously or aggressively due to the circumstances

-Ex: The community was on high alert after reports desperate individuals causing disturbances in the neighborhood .
+Ex: The community was on high alert after reports of desperate individuals causing disturbances in the neighborhood .

 daily words